dlosch/bld/README.md

 - What it does: analyzes NuGet `PackageReference` usage across projects; can aggregate to a solution-wide view.
 - How it works: evaluates projects via MSBuild, parses package references, applies optional whitelist/blacklist categorization, and optionally aggregates with `--aggregate`/`--show-projects`.

+Helpful when your favorite agent creates your shiny new project but adds a lot of strange nuget package references.
+Or even your co-worker.

 ### tfm
 - What it does: migrates target frameworks (e.g., `net6.0` → `net8.0`) and can update package versions for compatibility.
 - How it works: scans solutions/projects, infers current TFMs, optionally auto-detects target TFM, evaluates compatibility via NuGet, and applies changes when `--apply` is set.

+Helpful when your favorite agent creates your shiny new project targeting a old version of .NET.

 ### cpm
 - What it does: converts a solution to Central Package Management by creating `Directory.Packages.props` and stripping per-project version attributes.